HBM/cppstream/README.md

 The most important class is `StreamClient`.
 It encapsulates the communication with a Daq Stream server.
 It collects and keeps stream related meta information received from the Daq Stream Server.
 It provides methods for subscribing and unsubscribing signals from the Daq Stream Server.

-`Signals` holds a container of objects representing all subscribed signals from a Daq Stream Server.
+`SignalContainer` holds a container of objects representing all subscribed signals from a Daq Stream Server.
 The `SubScribedSignal` class processes signal related meta information and measured values.

 ## Examples
 There are simple example programs using the library.